Maverick, Lewis A. (Lewis Adams) (1891-) | Southern Illinois University Special Collections Research Center

 Political and Economic Theories: China, A Model for Europe

 English Translation of Quesnay's Despotism of China

-Dr. Maverick also contributed from his extensive knowledge of the Physiocrats, in answer to certain queries to the article 'China's Gifts to the West' dated March 9, 1948, written by Derk Bodde, Assistant Professor of Chinese at the University of Pennsylvania.
+Dr. Maverick, with his extensive knowledge of the physiocrats, contributed to and assisted on the article "China's Gifts to the West," dated March 9, 1948, written by Derk Bodde, Assistant Professor of Chinese at the University of Pennsylvania.
 Dr. Maverick died in 1973.

 Finding aid for the Maverick family papers, Manuscripts and Archives Division, The New York Public Library.

 Finding aid for the Lola Maverick Lloyd papers, Manuscripts and Archives Division, The New York Public Library.